nghialp/iCheckin-graphql/DEPLOYMENT.md

 - `GHCR_USERNAME` — (optional) username to login to ghcr.io if the image is private
 - `GHCR_PASSWORD` — (optional) password/token to login to ghcr.io (use a fine-grained token or PAT)
+Additional secrets for clone-based deploy
+- `DEPLOY_TOKEN` — (optional) a GitHub token or PAT used by the server to clone the repo via HTTPS when the repository is private.
+If not provided and the repo is private, configure a deploy key on the server or make the repo accessible to the deploy user.

 Server prerequisites
 On the target server make sure to have: